 If running isn’t for you, don’t worry.
 All types of physical activity can help to improve stress levels and should be used in any stress management plan.
 A study published in 2021 found that moderate-intensity and vigorous-intensity exercise decreased anxiety, stress, and depression among people in COVID-19 related lockdowns.

 You can also do low-impact physical exercises such as tai chi or yoga.
 Studies have found that the breathing and meditative aspect of these two sports, combined with the exercise benefits, can fight stress.
 A 2018 study found that tai chi reduces anxiety as much as other forms of moderate-intensity exercise.

-Bear in mind that specific exercises, and their benefits for some people, shouldn't be viewed as a one-size-fits-all solution.
-It's important to find what types of exercise help you feel the best.
-Whether that's an aerobic activity, weight training or yoga, get your body moving to relieve stress.
+Keep in mind that specific exercises, and their benefits on some, shouldn’t be viewed as a one-size-fits-all approach.
+It’s important to find what types of exercise help you feel the best.
+Whether that’s an aerobic activity, weight training, or yoga, get your body moving to relieve stress.

 How Much Exercise Do You Need to Relieve Stress?

-While the benefits of exercise as a stress reliever may be immediate for some people, it's best to stick to an exercise programme for at least a few weeks to see any lasting benefits.
-And if you're looking for new workout clothes, head to Nike.com!
+While the benefits of exercise as a stress reliever may be immediate for some, it’s best to stick to an exercise program for at least a few weeks to see any lasting benefits.
+And if you’re looking for new workout clothes, head to Nike.com!